satyajitthakor/Gamma3_faces/README.md

 ### Requirements

-To run the code, you need to install the following Python libraries:
+To run 3D visualization codes, you need to install the following Python libraries:
+- **NumPy**: For numerical calculations.
+- **Plotly**: For obtaining the 3D visualizations.

+You can install the required libraries using pip:
 ```bash
 pip install numpy plotly
 ```